 Nothing will ever be a more effective marketing tool than a happy customer.
 So, make your existing clients happy – and encourage them to talk about you to their friends and family.
 You can offer referral bonuses to give them an extra source of motivation.

-Depending on your business, you can either tell them about those bonuses face-to-face or send a follow-up email after an encounter.
+Depending on your business, you can either tell them about those bonuses face-to-face or send a follow-up email or use an email scraper after an encounter.
 As for the bonuses themselves, they can range from a discount or a promo code to a two-for-one offer or free delivery.

 4. Showcase Your Portfolio & Social Proof